dburenok/BeautySpell/README.md

 I also used a HashMap (specifically, HashMap<String, HashSet<String>>) to store the neighbour keys on a keyboard, which are used to generate the typing paths for the spellchecking algorithm.

 I also implemented a bi-directional association between Document and DocumentLibrary, making sure that the proper mutual behaviour occurs.
 If you set a Document's DL, it calls the DL's addDocument method, and vice versa.

+## Phase 4: Task 3
+If I had more time to work on the project, I would refactor the Document and DocumentLibrary classes to reduce the coupling between them.
+I would also introduce a FileHandler class that took care of the reading and writing the files, to simplify the persistance implementation.